OakSwingZZZ/mdConversionTesting/README.md

 - `ExamplesDoc` contains all the generated results and the original file.
 - `ExampleMPC` contains my *bad* code for an MPC file server taking advantage of a helpful NPM library. *Requires NPM*.
 - `scripts` contains the one Python script so far.
+- `RagSystem` contains an example RAG system for three documents using the GeminiAPI and Google GenAI SDK
 ___
 ## Potential Conversion Solutions: